Technical Library

 Pietro Aron (c1480–after 1545)

-1. Instead of determining all the notes outside the C to E on the circle by tuning pure fifths, find them by tuning absolutely perfect thirds.
-The g is a perfect third above e.
-(If you do most of your meantone tuning in the octave below middle c', you may find these perfect thirds a little easier to hear.)
+1. Instead of determining all the notes outside the C to E on the circle by tuning pure fifths as you did in Kirnberger III, find them by tuning absolutely pure thirds.
+The g, for example, is a pure third above e.
+(If you do most of your meantone tuning in the octave below middle c', you may find these pure thirds a little easier to hear.)

-2. Find the c' a perfect third above a, and the f a perfect third below a.
+2. Find the c' a pure third above a, and the f a pure third below a.

-3. The b will come from the g, and tune down a perfect third for the e.
+3. The b will come from the g, and tune down a pure third for the e.

 4. Your f comes from the d, as does the b from d'.

 Once more, you’re done.
-Enjoy the pure sound of perfect thirds in all the easy keys, but don’t try to play Brahms’ Waltz in A, or you will fall victim to the wolf: It is not a perfect fifth from G to e, but a diminished sixth, and it sounds absolutely hideous.
-But instead of that, you should focus on the beauty of the many perfect Major thirds: Look at all of them shown in the temperament diagram by those straight lines, and in the notation at the right.
+Enjoy the peaceful sound of pure thirds in all the easy keys, but don’t try to play Brahms’ Waltz in A, or you will fall victim to the wolf: It is not a perfect fifth from G to e, but a diminished sixth, and it sounds absolutely hideous.
+But instead of that, you should focus on the beauty of the many pure Major thirds: Look at all of them shown in the temperament diagram by those straight lines, and in the notation at the right.

-If you want to play in keys further afield, you can still do so in Quarter-comma Meantone, but you must either retune a little, or fiddle around trying to reduce the effects of the wolf.
+If you want to play in keys further afield, you can still do so in Quarter-comma Meantone, but you must either be prepared to retune a little, or fiddle around trying to reduce the effects of the wolf.
 We can examine some possibilities next.

 Further discussion